Skip to main content

 • Pair .basis-0 with .flex-grow when you want equal columns that ignore intrinsic content width.

-• Prefer basis-* when the value should participate in the flex algorithm; use w-* when you need width regardless of flex context.
+• Prefer basis-* when the value should participate in the flex algorithm; use width-* when you need width regardless of flex context.

 • Combine basis-* with flex-shrink when some lanes should collapse before others in tight viewports.